syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Layouts

 SfListView supports different layouts such as linear and grid layouts.
-The linear layout arranges the items in a single column, whereas the grid layout arranges the items in a predefined number of columns defined by the `SpanCount` property of `GridLayout`.
+The linear layout arranges the items in a single column, whereas the grid layout arranges the items in a predefined number of columns defined by the [SpanCount](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.GridLayout.html#Syncfusion_Maui_ListView_GridLayout_SpanCount) property of [GridLayout](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.GridLayout.html).

-The `SfListView.ItemsLayout` property is used to define the layout of the SfListView. `LinearLayout` is default layout of this control.
+The [SfListView.ItemsLayout](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemsLayout) property is used to define the layout of the SfListView.
+[LinearLayout](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LinearLayout.html) is default layout of this control.

 {% tabs %}
 {% highlight xaml %}